Annual Report

 To advocate for children, CASA volunteers: 1) investigate the children’s lives; 2) identify the children’s needs; 3) speak up for the children’s best interests through written recommendations to judges; and 4) communicate with Guardians ad litem and others to promote the children’s well-being for the duration of each case.
 CASA’s recommendations address the children’s physical safety as well as their emotional, educational, health and other needs.

-In FY 2022-2023, 40 Rappahannock Area CASA volunteers spent 4,500 hours advocating for abused and neglected children in the Fredericksburg area.
-Most children served by CASA are involved in court cases in Spotsylvania County or the city of Fredericksburg, while others are in King George or Stafford counties.
+In FY 2023-2024, 40 Rappahannock Area CASA volunteers spent 4,855 hours advocating for abused and neglected children in the Fredericksburg area.
+Most of the children CASA served were involved in court cases in Spotsylvania County and the city of Fredericksburg, while others were in Stafford County.

 VOLUNTEER & STAFF TRAINING

-• Training 9 new volunteers, who were sworn in by a judge after completing at least 32 hours of in-depth, pre-service training.
-All were quickly assigned to serve a child or a sibling group
+• Training 11 new volunteers, who were sworn in by a judge after completing at least 32 hours of in-depth, pre-service training.
+All were quickly assigned to serve a child or a sibling group.

 • Providing multiple opportunities for our volunteers to engage in continuing education.
 After their first year of service, CASA volunteers are required to participate in an extra 12 hours annually of ongoing training to maintain their certification.
-In 2022-23, our veteran CASAs completed more than 300 hours of ongoing education, including completing workshops at the CASA office on how best to serve teens and the impact of substance abuse on families; participating in webinars addressing topics such as kinship foster care and medically complex foster children; and learning about sex-trafficking and suicide prevention through Advo-Chats, sponsored by Virginia CASA College.
+In 2023-24, our veteran CASAs completed nearly 300 hours of ongoing education, including completing workshops at the CASA office on the impact of substance abuse on families and how to deliver a life-saving dose of Narcan; participating in webinars addressing topics such as racial equity in foster care and advocating for neurodivergent children; and learning about effective report writing and LGBTQ+ issues in the child welfare system through Advo-Chats, sponsored by Virginia CASA College.

 BOARD OF DIRECTORS

 The Rappahannock Area CASA Board of Directors provides fiscal oversight, strategic planning and fundraising for our organization.
-We are currently in the process of recruiting at least one new member.
-Board members during FY23 included:
+Board members during FY24 included:

 • Vice President Teri Cortese-Fusaro, an attorney and former CASA volunteer